mdjahidhasan009/JavaScript-Note/class_object_variable/array.md

 - The `slice` method returns a **shallow copy** of a portion of the original array into **a new array object** selected from`begin` to `end` (`end` not included).
 - The `slice` method does not change the original array.
+- It return from index equal to `begin` to `end-1` as `end` is not included.
 - If the `begin` index is omitted, the `slice` method starts from index `0`.
+- If negative `begin` index is provided, it starts from the end of the array to `begin` amount of elements.
 - If the `end` index is omitted, the `slice` method extracts through the end of the array.
 - The `slice` method can take negative indices, which specify an offset from the end of the array.
 - The `slice` method is a **non-mutating method**, meaning it does not change the original array.